-(a) Non-renewable energy resources are recognised within the district.
+(a) Non-renewable energy resources and electricity generation36 are recognised within the district.

 6.3.7 Policy - Recognise non-renewable energy resources

 - (a) Recognise the actual and potential contribution to national energy production from non-renewable electricity resources. - 6.4 Infrastructure, Subdivision and Development